ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 However, it needs some adjustments and a fix to work properly.
 First of all we don't need `def mvn = tool 'Default Maven';` part because our Maven is on the PATH.
 Because of this, we should change the shell command to: `sh "mvn clean verify sonar:sonar -Dsonar.projectKey=vulnado -Dsonar.projectName='vulnado'"` Finally, we must include an installation name in the script.
 It is not mentioned on SonarQube but it is necessary.
 Installation name is the name you entered in previous step.
 For example, my installation name is "sonar-local" and here is the part of the code:
 `withSonarQubeEnv(installationName: 'sonar-local')`

-This is the final code:
+This is the final code after this step:
 ```
 pipeline {
     agent any